luluzhou1/alinush.github.io/about.md

 In fact, you can see some of my writing on [this website](/archive.html) and on [Decentralized Thoughts](https://decentralizedthoughts.github.io/about-alin).

 I am currently the _Head of Cryptography_ at [Aptos Labs](https://aptoslabs.com).
-My broad [research interests](/papers.html) are in cryptography and its practical applications.
+My current [research interests](/papers.html) are in cryptography and its practical applications:
-My current interests are around:
  1. general-purpose and/or appliction-specific zero-knowledge proofs
  1. authenticated data structures, especially if based on more exotic primitives, such as [constant-sized polynomial commitments](/2020/05/06/kzg-polynomial-commitments.html).
  1. anonymous payments